Hatteras Island: Colonial era

 The story of the missing colony of Roanoke began when John White finally returned to Roanoke on a fifth voyage to the colony, a much-delayed re-supply mission arriving in 1590.
 At that time, the settlement was found abandoned.
 The only clues to the colonists' whereabouts were the letters "CRO" carved into the bark of a nearby tree and the word "Croatoan" found carved into the palisade of the fort.
 It is logical that the colonists left on Roanoke had gone back to Croatoan, as they had already lived there and had had a strong relationship with the natives, some of whom had visited England.

 John White, who made maps showing both Croatoan and Roanoke, wrote in 1590:

 I greatly joyed that I had safely found a certain token of their safe being at Croatoan, which is the place where Manteo was born, and the savages of the island our friends.

 White had instructed them that if anything happened to them, they should carve a Maltese cross on a tree nearby, indicating that their disappearance had been forced.
 As there was no cross, White took this to mean they had moved to "Croatoan Island" (now known as Hatteras Island).
 Upon finding the message of CROATOAN carved on the palisade, White also wrote:

 The next morning it was agreed by the captain and myself, with the master and others to weigh anchor and go for the place at Croatoan where our planters were for that then the wind was good for that place.

 However, he was unable to conduct a search, as a massive storm was brewing and his men refused to go any further.
 The next day, they instead left the area without looking further for the colonists.

+American Civil War

+In the early months of the American Civil War, the inlets around Hatteras Island were used by Confederate commerce raiders as routes for attacking Union merchant shipping.
+The Confederates eventually built two forts on the island, Fort Hatteras and Fort Clark, to protect the inlets, but the forts had inadequate defenses.
+In August 1861, Union forces took control of Hatteras Island in the Battle of Hatteras Inlet Batteries.

+The following October, a small Confederate force attempted to retake the island.
+In a two-day engagement known as the "Chicamacomico Affair" or "Chicamacomico Races", a Confederate regiment chased a Union counterpart 26 mi along the island, only to be forced to retreat back to its boats the next day by Union reinforcements.
+Hatteras Island would thereafter remain in Union hands.